top of page

 Planting in this forest.

 The Wallowa-Whitman National Forest, spanning approximately 2.4 million acres across northeastern Oregon and western Idaho, is a region of remarkable ecological diversity.
-Its landscapes range from the alpine peaks of the Elkhorn, Seven Devils, and Wallowa Mountains—reaching elevations up to 9,843 feet—to the expansive grasslands and deep canyons surrounding the Snake River, descending to 875 feet.
-Between these extremes lie vast watersheds, rangelands, and conifer forests that support a rich tapestry of plant and animal life.
-The forest is home to iconic wildlife, including elk, black bears, gray wolves, and bald eagles, as well as fish species like Chinook salmon and steelhead trout that rely on its rivers for spawning and rearing.
+Its landscapes shift from dramatic alpine peaks and deep canyons to expansive grasslands and heavily forested watersheds.
+This vast ecosystem supports a vibrant web of life, serving as a critical sanctuary for iconic wildlife like elk, black bears, gray wolves, and bald eagles, while nourishing vital waterways that shelter threatened Chinook salmon and steelhead trout.

 Location